duelinmarkers/ring-request-logging/README.md

 just adjusting the log config (as opposed to making code changes and reloading).

+The logger used is "com.duelinmarkers.ring-request-logging", so that's the logger to reconfigure if you want more or less logging.

 The public API is the `wrap-request-logging` function.

     (ns example